deanishe/alfred-workflow/_sources/guide/serialization.txt

     serializer.dump(obj, file_obj)

-See the :ref:`api-serialization` section of the API documentation for more information.
+See the :ref:`api-serializers` section of the API documentation for more information.